Multiple collapsed cupolas in church ruins of Antigua

 We would highly recommend going with Wicho and Charlie’s or Ox Expedition.
 They both have the highest ratings/reviews and are professional trekking companies dedicated just to this hike!

 🛑 It is essential to book early!
 Click here to book with Ox Expedition or Wicho and Charlie’s.
-Alternatively, if a 2 day volcano hike seems too difficult for you, then you can opt for the Pacaya Volcano trek where you get to roast marshmallows over the lava!
+Alternatively, if a 2 day volcano hike seems too difficult for you, then you can opt for the Pacaya Volcano trek or even a Pacaya ATV Tour where you get to roast marshmallows over the lava!

 The experience of hiking up Volcano Acatenango